SkyLundy/FormBuilderHtmx/README.md

 Even more ta-dah.

 ## CSRF Protection

-**CSRF protection must be disabled for forms using HTMX/AJAX** ProcessWire doesn't match the submission to the user so CSRF errors will occur.
+**CSRF protection must be disabled for forms using HTMX/AJAX** CSRF errors will occur where forms are submitted via AJAX.

 ## How Does It Work?